UTexas

 BGS 325.
 Social and Ethical Responsibility of Business.

+Same as Legal Environment of Business 372T (Topic 1).
 Restricted to students in a business major.
-Examines ethical aspects of the decision-making processes of managers and employees.
-Also explores responsibility of firms to society and other constituencies.
+Examine ethical aspects of the decision-making processes of managers and employees.
+Explore the responsibility of firms to society and other constituencies.
 Three lecture hours a week for one semester.

 BGS 140S, 240S, 340S, 440S, 540S, 640S, 740S, 840S, 940S.
 Topics in Business, Government, and Society.